moderninterpreters/markup/README.md

 We do not have editor support, even for Emacs, so indentation is going to be done manually by the developer.

+## See also

+XHP for PHP, and Scala both support HTML/XML inside of code for very similar motivations.

 ## License

 Apache License, Version 2.0